litanyio/litany.io/_content/legal/privacy.md

 ## Business Transfers

 If Litany, or substantially all of its assets, were acquired, or in the unlikely event that Litany goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
 You acknowledge that such transfers may occur, and that any acquirer of Litany may continue to use your personal information as set forth in this policy.

-## Ads

-Ads appearing on any of our websites may be delivered to users by advertising partners, who may set cookies.
-These cookies allow the ad server to recognize your computer each time they send you an online advertisement to compile information about you or others who use your computer.
-This information allows ad networks to, among other things, deliver targeted advertisements that they believe will be of most interest to you.
-This Privacy Policy covers the use of cookies by Litany and does not cover the use of cookies by any advertisers.

-## Comments

-Comments and other content submitted to our Akismet anti-spam service are not saved on our servers unless they were marked as false positives or missed spam, in which case we store them long enough to use them to improve the service to avoid future false positives and missed spam.

 ## Privacy Policy Changes